What I learned from running my professional photography business

 It’s all about getting the word out there.
 And make sure to remind people regularly.
 Maybe not by posting ‘I am a photographer’ daily, but by posting your work.
 Saying what you did that day or week.

-In addition, go out and meet new people at networking events and, of course, online.
+Additionally, consider attending networking events and, of course, engaging online.
 Dive into the conversations happening on LinkedIn and Twi-…X. Try to focus on the conversations your potential clients for your photography business are in, though.
-It’s no use getting into a discussion with some other photographer about how far you should go in editing.

 Make content for your (portrait) photography business website!